kexiZeroing/kexiZeroing.github.io/src/posts/screen-webcam-recording.md

 - https://github.com/alyssaxuu/screenity
 - https://blog.tomayac.com/2020/05/15/the-requestvideoframecallback-api

-### Video Glossary
-**[FFMPEG](https://ffmpeg.org)** stands for Fast Forward Moving Picture Experts Group.
-It is a free and open source software project that offers many tools for video and audio processing.
-It's designed to run on a command line interface, and has many different libraries and programs to manipulate and handle video files.
-Most video programs include FFMPEG as a part of the video processing pipeline. *(FFmpeg powers all online video - Youtube, Facebook, Instagram, Disney+, Netflix etc, all run FFmpeg underneath.)*

-A **[codec](https://api.video/what-is/codec)** is a hardware or software tool that is used to compress (and decompress) video files.
-Common video codecs include h.264, h.265, VP8, VP9 and AV1.

-**VOD(Video on Demand)** is videos that can be accessed on viewer request.
-Unlike live streaming, VODs are prerecorded programs.
-With VOD, viewers can watch content they enjoy as frequently as they like.
-They can also pause, rewind, and view additional content that was not previously available.
-Streaming is one of two ways to access Video On Demand.
-The other way is to permanently download video files to a device’s memory.
-VOD systems typically distribute media using internet connections, so good bandwidth is important for best results for viewers.
-Popular platforms include Netflix, Hulu, Disney, Amazon Prime Video and many others.

-Some of the most popular **streaming protocols include RTMP, HLS, and WebRTC**:
-- [RTMP](https://vimeo.com/blog/post/rtmp-stream) stands for Real-Time Messaging Protocol and it's been used for streaming video and audio on the internet for many years owned by Adobe.
-The RTMP streaming protocol is TCP-based and designed to maintain constant, low-latency connections between a video player and server.
-The design allows RTMP to provide smooth and reliable streaming for viewers.
-To send your broadcast to a destination using RTMP, you need the RTMP Server URL as a unique web address that carries your live video stream every time you broadcast, and a Stream Key which is the private code that will allow your RTMP feed to connect to the exact location that you are streaming to.

-- [HTTP Live Streaming (HLS)](https://www.cloudflare.com/learning/video/what-is-http-live-streaming) is one of the most widely used video streaming protocols created by Apple.
-It breaks down video files into smaller downloadable HTTP files and delivers them using the HTTP protocol.
-One advantage of HLS is that all Internet-connected devices support HTTP, making it simpler to implement than streaming protocols that require the use of specialized servers.
-Another advantage is that an HLS stream can increase or decrease video quality depending on network conditions without interrupting playback.
-This is why video quality may get better or worse in the middle of a video as a user is watching it.
-This feature is known as "adaptive bitrate streaming".

-- [WebRTC](https://webrtc.github.io/samples) is an abbrevation of "Web Real Time Communication."
-The set of standards that comprise WebRTC makes it possible to share data and perform teleconferencing peer-to-peer, without requiring that the user install plug-ins or any other third-party software.
-The connections are peer-to-peer rather than sent and aggregated by a central location, which means that the video and audio is shared to each device communicating in the conversation.
-This keeps the communictaion latency very low.

 ### FFMPEG.WASM
 WebAssembly enables developers to bring new performant functionality to the web from other languages.
 [FFmpeg.wasm](https://ffmpegwasm.netlify.app) (WebAssembly / JavaScript port of FFmpeg) is one of a showcasing of the [new functionality](https://web.dev/wasm-libraries/) being made available thanks to WebAssembly.
 It enables video & audio record, convert and stream right inside browsers.
 Check browser examples at https://github.com/ffmpegwasm/ffmpeg.wasm/tree/master/examples/browser